 What’s up, Planeteers?
-Have you seen all the awesome pictures of Planeteers wearing the classic ‘Globe T-Shirt’ on (shameless plug) planeteermovement.org, Facebook, Twitter, and Youtube?
+Have you seen all the awesome pictures of Planeteers wearing the classic ‘Globe T-Shirt’ on (shameless plug) planeteermovement.com, Facebook, Twitter, and Youtube?
 Like the ones in this video?
 What’s that, you wish you had your own?
 Well, your wish is our command!

 Now Presenting: THE ULTIMATE GUIDE TO CREATING YOUR OWN PLANETEER SHIRT!!!